exercism/v3/docs/concept-exercises.md

 When writing documentation and supporting Markdown files for Concept Exercises, please consult the [style guide][style-guide] noting the [automatic formatting section][style-guide-auto-formatting].
 Also check any language-specific style guides, where applicable.

-## Exercise Structure
+## Documentation files

+The purpose of the documentation files is explained both in this document and in the [Anatomy of a Concept Exercise video][anatomy-of-a-concept-exercise-video].

-An exercise has the following files.
-In the browser they will show at the relevant times.
-When used via the CLI, the introduction and instructions will be concatenated along with the track's CLI instructions into a README.md, which will sit alongside a HINTS.md.
+In the browser, these files will show at the relevant times.
+When used via the CLI, the `introduction.md` and `instructions.md` will be concatenated along with the track's `cli.md` document into a `README.md` file, which will sit alongside a `HINTS.md` file.

 ### `.docs/introduction.md`